mimiqdev/pokescript/README.md

 ```bash
 cargo install pokescript
 ```
-*(Note: You will need to publish the crate to crates.io for this to work.)*

 ### For Arch Linux
 A `PKGBUILD` is provided in this repository.
 You can build and install it using `makepkg`: